-DAY 20 - Fly to Thandwe; drive to Ngapali Beach
+DAY 20 - Fly to Rangoon and onto Thandwe, transfer to Ngapali Beach

-We pay a visit to the city's fish market this morning, before you take a flight on to Thandwe.
+Today we fly back to Rangoon before taking a connecting flight to Thandwe.
 Please be aware that the beach extension is unescorted.
 At the airport in Thandwe you will be met and driven to the hotel where you spend the next three nights.
 The rest of the day is then free.